 App – Advertise Android or iOS mobile apps.

 Each network serves a different purpose and allows you to show your ads anywhere your prospects might hang out.
-For this reason, and many others Google Ads has become the number one PPC platform.
+For this reason, and many others, Google Ads has become the number one PPC platform for advertisers worldwide.

 For example, you could put ad groups related to office chairs in one campaign named Office Chairs.

 You can also break out your campaigns into different categories as follows:

 Generic Terms – Keywords closely related and don’t contain your brand name or competitors’ brand names.

 Branded Terms – Keywords that contain your brand name.

 Competitor Terms – Keywords that contain your competitors branded terms.

 The easiest way to do this is to preface your campaign name with the category.
 For instance, if you sell ULINE branded office chairs, you could group all the keywords related to ULINE office chairs into a new campaign named ‘ULINE Office Chairs.’

 Pro Tip: If you’re ever in doubt about whether or not you need to create a new campaign, start by asking yourself, will these ad groups require their own landing page?
 If the answer is yes, you should consider making a new campaign to house them.
 If the answer is no, then consider keeping them under one roof for now.